 Iqbal Singh Dhaliwal is the Executive Director of J-PAL, based at the economics department of the Massachusetts Institute of Technology (MIT).
 He works with the Board of Directors to develop the organization’s strategic vision, and with the leadership of the six regional offices to coordinate J-PAL’s worldwide research, policy outreach, capacity building, and operations.
 He is also the Co-Scientific Director of J-PAL’s South Asia regional office, Co-Chair of the Innovation in Government Initiative, and Co-Chair of the Innovations in Data, Experiments and Action (IDEA) Initiative.
-He is a board member of J-PAL, of the NGO Noora Health and an advisory board member of the NGO Evidence Action.
+He is a board member of J-PAL and the NGO Noora Health.

 Iqbal has held a number of positions at J-PAL, including Deputy Executive Director (2013–2017), founding Director of the Policy and Communications group (2009–2017), interim Director of the Research, Education, and Training vertical (2016–2017), and Co-Chair of the Governance Initiative (2010–2014).
 He is the co-author with Rema Hanna (Harvard) of a very large, five-district randomized evaluation on improving health outcomes and service provider attendance in rural India.